gellel/lexicon/README.md

 }
 ```

-Using a built-in string slice
+Using a built-in string lexicon

 ```go
 package main